reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

 }
 ```

-As it appears clearly we assigned a `null` value to `name` variable, by default
+As it appears clearly we assigned a `null` value to `name` variable, by default **kotlin compiler**
-does not accept `null` values that why **kotlin compiler** shows us an error saying that `a null value cannot be assigned to a non-null type String`.
+does not accept `null` values, that's why we got an error saying that `a null value cannot be assigned to a non-null type String`.

-The question that arises how can we make `null` value a valid value in Kotlin?
+The question that arises is how can we make `null` value a valid value in Kotlin?
 Let’s check our program again
 ```kotlin
 fun main() {